threerings/narya/src/as/com/threerings/README.txt

 - constructors do not defaultly call super()- be sure to do it explicitely.
   Maybe we should get in the habit of doing it in Java for consistency and explicitness.

+- I'm a little shaky still about how I'm going to handle arrays.
+In ActionScript all arrays (except ByteArray) are the same type: Array.
+  If class A is extended by B and C, the server could pass around an array of A, filled with B and C elements.
+I would have no way on the client to inspect an array like that and know to tell the server that it's an A[].
+  Punting completely on Arrays for now.